 Effect of Hydroalcoholic Extract of Solanum xanthocarpum and Juniperus communis on Hepatic Markers: The hepatoprotective effect of hydroalcoholic extract of Solanum xanthocarpum and Juniperus communis were assessed by measuring liver enzymes biochemically.
-The biochemical parameter like SGOT, SGPT, ALP and serum bilirubin were significantly (P < 0.05) elevated and as compare to control group indicating liver damage.
+The biochemical parameter like SGOT, SGPT, ALP, and serum bilirubin were significantly (P<0.05) elevated and as compared to control group indicating liver damage.
 However, rats treated with hydroalcoholic extract of SX and JC at the dose of 200, 400 mg/kg shown significant (p<0.05) decrease in the levels of liver enzymes SGOT, SGPT and ALP in the CCl4-treated rats suggesting their hepatoprotective potential.
-A hydroalcoholic extract of SX showed the more significant effect to reduce the SGOT, SGPT, ALP and bilirubin levels (Table 2).
+A hydroalcoholic extract of SX showed a more significant effect to reduce the SGOT, SGPT, ALP and bilirubin levels Table 2.

 TABLE 2: EFFECT OF SOLANUM XANTHOCARPUM AND JUNIPERUS CUMMINUS ON BIOCHEMICAL PARAMETERS OF CCl4 DAMAGED LIVERS IN RATS

-Histopathological Studies: The different groups of rats were studied for cellular architecture of the liver tissue by histopathological analysis which is presented in (Fig. 3A-G).
+Histopathological Studies: The different groups of rats were studied for the cellular architecture of the liver tissue by a histopathological analysis which is presented in Fig. 3A-G.

 FIG. 3: HISTOPATHOLOGY OF LIVER TISSUES.
 PHOTOMICROGRAPHS WERE TAKEN AT 100X

-F: Liver section of rats treated CCl4 and 200mg/kg b.w. of hydroalcoholic extract of JC showing inflammatory collections around central vein and focal necrosis.
+F: Liver section of rats treated CCl4 and 200 mg/kg b.w. of hydroalcoholic extract of JC showing inflammatory collections around the central vein and focal necrosis.

-The enzyme alkaline phosphate (ALP) is a membrane bound glycoprotein enzyme with high concentration in sinusoid and endothelium.
-It is excreted into the bile but on treatment with toxicant CCl4, there is elevation of serum ALP level due to hepatobiliary disorder 45.
-In the present study the treatment with hydroalcoholic extract of plants reduced the level of ALP in treated animals.
+The enzyme alkaline phosphate (ALP) is a membrane-bound glycoprotein enzyme with a high concentration in sinusoid and endothelium.
+It is excreted into the bile, but on treatment with toxicant CCl4, there is the elevation of serum ALP level due to hepatobiliary disorder 45.
+In the present study, the treatment with hydroalcoholic extract of plants reduced the level of ALP in treated animals.
 CCl4 induced elevation of ALP is in line with high levels of serum bilirubin.
-The decrease in the raised ALP enzyme activity along with fall of higher bilirubin level indicated some benefits in biliary functions in rats with hepatic injury.
+The decrease in the raised ALP enzyme activity along with the fall of higher bilirubin level indicated some benefits in biliary functions in rats with hepatic injury.
 The significant control of ALP and bilirubin levels in treated groups points toward an early improvement in the secretary mechanism of hepatocytes 28.

-GSH is a non-enzymatic antioxidant bio-molecules present in tissue.
-It removes the free oxygen species, such as H2O2, superoxide anions and alkoxy radicals, maintain the membrane protein thiols, and act as a substrate for GPx and glutathione S-transferase (GST) 47.
-Thus GSH maintains the body’s endogenous antioxidant defence mechanism and conjugates with free radicals directly to protect the integrity of cell membranes 48.
-Increase in MDA levels, in toxicant CCl4 treated rats; indicate increase in lipid peroxidation leading to tissue damage and failure of antioxidant defense mechanisms 49.
-The level of GSH decrease and the LPO increase on treatment with toxicant CCl4 treatment.
-Animals treated with plant extract significantly restore the hepatic GSH and LPO content toward normal level shown in (Fig. 2A, C).
+GSH is a non-enzymatic antioxidant bio-molecules present in the tissue.
+It removes the free oxygen species, such as H2O2, superoxide anions and alkoxy radicals, maintains the membrane protein thiols, and act as a substrate for GPx and glutathione S-transferase (GST) 47.
+Thus GSH maintains the body’s endogenous antioxidant defense mechanism and conjugates with free radicals directly to protect the integrity of cell membranes 48.
+Increase in MDA levels; intoxicant CCl4 treated rats; indicate an increase in lipid peroxidation leading to tissue damage and failure of antioxidant defense mechanisms 49.
+The level of GSH decrease and the LPO increase in treatment with toxicant CCl4 treatment.
+Animals treated with plant extract significantly restore the hepatic GSH and LPO content toward normal level shown in Fig. 2A, C.

 Catalase plays an essential role in protection against the harmful effects of hydrogen peroxide and lipid peroxidation in diseases related to oxidative stress 50.
 The suppression of CAT level is an indication of liver damage in CCl4 treated animal group.
-On the administration of both plant extracts there is significant restoration of the reduced catalase (CAT) level as shown in (Fig. 2D).
-Nitrite is a stable metabolite produced from metabolism of NO. The increased NOS activity have been observed in liver homogenate of rats exposed to CCl4, that led to increased nitrite levels indicates the oxidative and nitrosative stress in animals.
+On the administration of both plant extracts there is the significant restoration of the reduced catalase (CAT) level as shown in Fig. 2D.
+Nitrite is a stable metabolite produced from the metabolism of NO. The increased NOS activity has been observed in liver homogenate of rats exposed to CCl4, that led to increased nitrite levels indicates the oxidative and nitrosative stress in animals.
 The exposure to reactive and nitrogen species RNOS may cause the lipid peroxidation in cell membranes, which generates reactive species that damage the cell proteins and promote their degradation 51.
-On treatment with SX and JC hydroalcoholic extract there was significant reduction in the elevated nitrite concentration as shown in (Fig. 2B).
+On treatment with SX and JC hydroalcoholic extract there was a significant reduction in the elevated nitrite concentration as shown in Fig. 2B.
 The hepatoprotective potential of hydroalcoholic extract SX and JC is dose-dependent.
-As the results have shown the hydroalcoholic extract SX (400 mg/kg) showed maximum reduction in MDA level, nitrite concentration and resorted the catalase (CAT), reduced GSH level.
+As the results have shown the hydroalcoholic extract, SX (400 mg/kg) showed a maximum reduction in MDA level, nitrite concentration and resorted the catalase (CAT), reduced GSH level.